marifdemirtas/pfp-ebooks/_sources/end_here_usability.rst

 Rate how much you agree with the given statement based on your experience with this interface.

-..
-Rate the first two statements for the **first** student listed on your reflection sheet.

 .. poll:: poll-usability1
    :option_1: Strongly Disagree
    :option_2: Disagree